Edgar Bennett: Green Bay Packers

 Bennett rejoined the Packer organization in 2001 as director of player development.
 He later served as running backs coach for six seasons.
 In February 2011, Bennett was named wide receivers coach.
 In February 2015, Packers head coach Mike McCarthy promoted Bennett to offensive coordinator.

 Oakland / Las Vegas Raiders

 On January 13, 2018, Bennett was hired by the Oakland Raiders as their wide receivers coach under head coach Jon Gruden.
-On February 2 2022, the team announced it would retain Bennett under new head coach Josh McDaniels.
+On February 2, 2022, the team announced it would retain Bennett under new head coach Josh McDaniels.
+On February 4, 2025, Bennett was dismissed by the Raiders.

+Jacksonville Jaguars

+On February 7, 2025, the Jacksonville Jaguars hired Bennett to serve as their wide receivers coach.

 Personal life

 Edgar's daughter Elyse Bennett was the seventh overall pick in the 2022 NWSL Draft to KC Current.